Pay bargaining calendar

 Support staff job evaluation

-The NEU is deeply concerned that support staff members are regularly working beyond their contracted hours and taking on additional duties beyond their role without pay.
+The NEU is deeply concerned that support staff members are regularly working beyond their contracted hours and taking on additional duties outside their job role without pay.

 School funding in multi-academy trusts (MATs)